What is Vektorelle Classic

 We can play constructions free or with booklet figures.
 We can use the cubes in the fun board-games combined with cards, dice, pawns and accessories.
 Without realising it we will always practice the principle of X, Y, Z, plus, and minus signs alignment, in the very act of playing.
 Then, later on, we will build the three Cartesian Coordinates with the same cubes.
 We will use them with the naturalness of a game, no longer for puzzles and brain teasers but to consolidate mathematical principles.
 To add segments, define algebraic solids and visualize curves.
 We will be able to run consistent curves, not using monitors & chalkboards, but in real space in front of us.
 We will “touch” the curve!
-And the actual size of that curve, its perception, will be the same and clear for everyone; Pupils and Teachers at a table, in a classroom, in a school or between schools of different countries and languages.
+And the actual size of that curve, its perception, will be the same and clear for everyone; Pupils and Teachers at a table, in a classroom, in a school or everyone at home sharing the experience in remote.

 Promotes literacy of the relationship between space and numbers